bertbeck/moonfire-nvr/README.md

 why.
 You can also file bugs and feature requests on the [github issue tracker](https://github.com/scottlamb/moonfire-nvr/issues).

-I'd welcome help with testing, development (in Rust, JavaScript, and HTML), user interface/graphic design, and documentation.
+We welcome help with testing, development (in Rust, JavaScript, and HTML), user interface/graphic design, and documentation.
 Please email the mailing list if interested.
 Pull requests are welcome, but I encourage you to discuss large changes on the mailing list or in a github issue first to save effort.